daob/Measurement-error-models/chapter1.md

 *** =hint
  - You can look at correlations with additional variables by adding these to the `select` statement
- - Remember R code is cAsE SENSITIVE and check for any typos
+ - Remember R code is cAsE SENSITIVE and check for any typos (note most variable names here are in lower case)
+ - If you need to know more about the variables, check out the Appendix linked above
+ - Check that the code provided to output only the correlations with GP, in alphabetical order, is used for both parts

 *** =pre_exercise_code
 ```{r}